 - Groups—You can share the layer with members of groups to which you belong.

-- Enable Editing—This operation enables members of your organization who have edit privileges to add, update, or delete features in your layer.
+- Enable Editing—This operation enables members of your organization who have edit privileges to add, update, or delete features in your hosted feature layer.

-- Enable Sync—This operation allows others to take the layer offline.
+- Enable Sync—This operation allows others to take the hosted feature layer offline.

 - Scene layers use a cache, which ArcGIS can build when you publish the scene layer, or you can manually build the cache after the scene layer is published.
 On the Configuration tab, specify which caching method you want to use.